 There is now the option to set the default formula for each process.
-The default setting remains the point system, but can be adjusted for your organization.
+The default setting remains the point system, but can be adjusted for your organisation.
 Your administrator can submit a request through your account manager at Mercell.

 Reversing the vault opening

 Opening the vault with submitted offers is irreversible.
 However, from now on it is possible to activate in the BPM that a vault opening can be reversed.
 For all other BPMs, this is turned off but could be activated by submitting a request through your account manager at Mercell.
-The features has only been activated for private organizations in the process "Request for offers without direct access".
+The features has only been activated for private organisations in the process "Request for offers without direct access".